Ricardo Fukasawa, Oktay Günlük

 In this paper we use facets of simple mixed-integer sets with three variables to derive a parametric family of valid inequalities for general mixed-integer sets.
 We call these inequalities two-step MIR inequalities as they can be derived by applying the simple mixed-integer rounding (MIR) principle of Wolsey (1998) twice.
 The two-step MIR inequalities define facets of the master cyclic group polyhedron of Gomory (1969).
 In addition, they dominate the strong fractional cuts of Letchford and Lodi (2002).

-Oktay Günlük
+Ricardo Fukasawa, Oktay Günlük

 Discrete Optimization

-Sanjeeb Dash, Marcos Goycoolea, et al.
+Sanjeeb Dash, Santanu S. Dey, et al.

-Ramesh Neelamani, Sanjeeb Dash, et al.
+Shashanka Ubaru, Sanjeeb Dash, et al.